jrgnicho/ros_development_config/gdb/README.md

 -	Debug Configurations
   - 	Access the “Debug Configurations” window by right-clicking on Project -> Debug  As -> Debug Configurations
   - 	Under “C/C++ Attach to Application”, find the configuration for the current project; if there isn’t a configuration then double click in order to create one.
-  - 	In the “Main” tab hit the “Browse” button under “C/C++ Application” and find the executable to be debugged and then click  “Apply” and “Debug”.
-For example, point to “/opt/ros/indigo/lib/moveit_ros_move_group/move_group” in order to debug the move_group executable.
+  - 	In the “Main” tab hit the “Browse” button under “C/C++ Application” and find the executable to be debugged and then click “Apply” and “Debug”; for example point to “/opt/ros/indigo/lib/moveit_ros_move_group/move_group” in order to debug the **move_group** executable.
-  - 	Load the gdbinit file:
+  -   Load the gdbinit file
-    -	Select the Debugger tab and click the “Browse” button next to the “GDB command file” textbox.
+    *	Select the Debugger tab and click the “Browse” button next to the “GDB command file” textbox.
-    - Browse to the location of the “~/linux_config/gdb/gdbinit” file downloaded earlier and click “OK”
+    * Browse to the location of the “~/linux_config/gdb/gdbinit” file downloaded earlier and click “OK”

   - In the “Select Process” window find the process to be debugged, in this example select “move_group” and click “OK”.
 It is assumed that the process or program of interest is already running.